 and Medicare.
 Opportunities in African markets are promoted to global investors and, regional and international developmental agencies.
 Subsequently, they enter into conversations with political and commercial leaders about private public partnerships; andwith their supplier chains about strengthening networks and service portfolios to build capacity in national and regional Health and Medicare industries in win-win partnerships.

-With its focus upon private public partnerships between governments, investors, and the public and private sectors, the Africa Health Conference focuses upon prevention and care of infectious and prevailing non-communicable diseases (Diabetes, Cancer).
+With its focus upon private public partnerships between governments, investors, and the public and private sectors, Corporate Africa Health projects focuses upon prevention and care of infectious and prevailing non-communicable diseases (Diabetes, Cancer).
 It is an excellent opportunity for the private sector and governments to participate.

 Participants in the Partnerships for Prevention and Care Africa Health Reports and Conferences include governments, investors, company directors, health and Medicare professionals, public health directors and coordinators; and developmental agencies and National Business Coalitions combating HIV/AIDS, TB, and Malaria.

-The Conference offers a first class opportunity to businesses, investors and health and life science corporations to engage new opportunities in targeted African markets for their products, and to support governments’ national response strategies in their coordination, and mobilization of resources to prevent diseases.
+They are first class opportunities to businesses, investors and health and life science corporations to engage new opportunities in targeted African markets for their products, and to support governments’ national response strategies in their coordination, and mobilization of resources to prevent diseases.